 Professor Borton will supervise projects in social psychology.
 Students conducting two-semester projects will conduct an empirical study; students conducting one-semester projects will conduct a literature review and write a research proposal.
 Senior project topics of particular interest to Professor Borton are listed below.

 Most people think of self-esteem as having only a single dimension: high versus low.
 Recent research, however, has examined not just explicit or consciously accessible feelings of self-worth, but also implicit or relatively automatic/subconscious assessments of self.
-In my research, I examine the differences between people with discrepant self-esteem (defined as high explicit coupled with low implicit self-esteem) and those with secure self-esteem (high explicit/high implicit), particularly following ego threat.
-I’ve discovered that, relative to people with secure self-esteem, those with discrepant self-esteem are more likely to suppress thoughts following failure, pay greater attention to social rejection cues, rate negative feedback as more negative, make more external attributions for performance, and take more risks following failure (men only).
-Students interested in this area could explore a variety of interesting correlates of discrepant self-esteem.
+In my research, I examine the differences between people with defensive self-esteem (defined as high explicit coupled with low implicit self-esteem) and those with secure self-esteem (high explicit/high implicit), particularly following ego threat.
+I’ve discovered that, relative to people with secure self-esteem, those with discrepant self-esteem are more likely to suppress thoughts following failure, have clearer and more emotionally negative memories of shameful past events, pay greater attention to faces signaling social rejection, respond to a social rejection by derogating their evaluator, rate negative feedback as more negative, make more external attributions for performance, and take more risks following failure (men only).
+Students interested in this area could explore a variety of interesting correlates of defensive self-esteem.

 People’s desire to maintain a sense of self-worth leads them to engage in a variety of interesting behaviors, such as self-handicapping, making self-serving attributions, affirming important areas of the self, and so forth.
 What are the unconscious (or conscious?) strategies people use to maintain or enhance their self-esteem, under what conditions are they used, and what are the positive and negative effects of these strategies?